 BYLAWS OF THE CONSORTIUM OF SOCIAL SCIENCE ASSOCIATIONS

 This Corporation is organized for the purpose of promoting the social and behavioral sciences.
 This includes, but is not limited to, legislative and policy activities directly related to the advancement of the social and behavioral sciences, educating members of the public on the utility of social and behavioral science research, and facilitating discourse on issues and concerns of the Governing Members.
 In conducting its activities the Corporation shall operate at all times so as to maintain its qualification for exemption from federal income tax under section 501(c)(6) of the Internal Revenue Code of 1986 (or corresponding provisions of subsequent Internal Revenue Codes).

 No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to, the directors or officers of the Corporation, except that the Corporation may pay reasonable compensation for services rendered to or for the Corporation.
 The Corporation is not organized for profit, nor shall it engage in any activities that would prevent it from qualifying as an organization described in Section 501(c)(6) of the Internal Revenue Code of 1986 (or corresponding provisions of subsequent United States Internal Revenue law).

 1. Registered Office and Agent.
 The registered office of the Corporation shall be in the District of Columbia.

 2. Other Offices.
 To facilitate its business the Corporation may also have offices at such other places, both within and without the District of Columbia, as the Board of Directors may from time to time determine.

 1. Governing Members.
-Governing membership in the Corporation is intended for associations in the social and behavioral sciences that are comprehensive in scope, are membership societies that represent research scholars, have rotating leadership, and are 501(c)(3) corporations.
+Governing membership in the Corporation is intended for associations in the social and behavioral sciences that are comprehensive in scope, are membership societies having as a core part of their mission support for research, have rotating leadership, and are 501(c)(3)corporations.

 Comprehensive associations have all of the following characteristics:

-- They are a national association for the discipline or field.
+- They are an association for the discipline or field whose membership is national or

 - They have the resources to act in support of COSSA goals and initiatives.